Manning Park in British Columbia: A Beautiful Place to Visit

 Advice for Visitors

 The town of Hope is located 26 km from Manning Park’s west portal while the town of Princeton is located 52 km from the park’s east portal.
 Both Hope and Princeton have a hospital.
 The nearest gas station to the park is located just outside the east portal.
-It's accompanied by a little store, a postal outlet, and a Greyhound bus station.
-You should definitely make sure that your gas tank is full before you enter the park and watch your gas gauge carefully during your visit.
+It's accompanied by a little store and a postal outlet.
+You should make sure that your gas tank is full before you enter the park and watch your gas gauge carefully during your visit.

 The drive to Manning Park is well worth the effort and should be no problem for people who know that their vehicle can handle it.
 The park is a fun place to visit for outdoor activities in both summer and winter and is a wonderful place for nature enthusiasts and photographers.